Việt Nam becomes Australia’s fastest-growing inbound market

-Cooperation between the Australian and Vietnamese governments have delivered benefits for both countries, with Việt Nam becoming Australia’s fastest-growing inbound market and more Australians travelling to Việt Nam than prior to the pandemic.
+Cooperation between the Australian and Vietnamese governments has delivered benefits for both countries, with Vietnam becoming Australia’s fastest-growing inbound market and more Australians travelling to Việt Nam than prior to the pandemic.

 ATEC’s programmes, which are designed by leading industry professionals, help Australian businesses understand the needs of Vietnamese travellers and how to attract them.